serengil/crypto/README.md

 License
 =======

-Copyright 2016 Sefi Ilkin Serengil
+Copyright 2016 Sefik Ilkin Serengil

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by